swirlai/swirl-search/docs/Contributions.md

 ## SearchProviders / Connectors

-We greatfully accept SPs/Connector PRs, so long as they can be tested without expense.
-These contributions are excellent for new to intermediate developers, and should take 1 day to 1 week with most time determined by the time to stand up a test server...
+We gratefully accept SPs/Connector PRs, so long as they can be tested without expense.
+These contributions are excellent for new to intermediate developers, and should take 1 day to 1 week with most time determined by the time to stand up a test server.

 Candidates include:

 * Notion (service)
 * MarqoDB (vector DB)
 * ChromaDB (vector DB)
-* RaptorDB (vetor DB)
+* RaptorDB (vector DB)
 * MySQL (relational DB)
 * SQLAlchemy (relational DB package)